nus-cs2103-AY2223S1/tp/docs/team/doimoiboi.md

     * Highlights:
       * Before this command, changing the tags of a task required the user to edit the entire task, including re-adding tags that were already present.
       * This required an in-depth analysis of the system and consideration of design alternatives.
 The implementation too was challenging when done in a way so as not to interfere with the functionality of existing commands.
-      * Writing the test cases for this command also proved to be non-trivial as many of the test utilities had to be edited to accomodate the new command.
+      * Writing the test cases for this command also proved to be challenging as many of the test utilities had to be edited to accommodate the new command.

 * **Contributions to the UG**:
   * Refined the Introduction